Safeguarding & Protecting Children and Young People in Sport

 Safeguarding Courses and Workshops

 Get Berkshire Active are committed to ensuring all our programmes are operated in a safe manner, with safeguarding embedded throughout the organisation.
-To view our staff structure including those with a lead on safeguarding please click below.
+To view our staff structure including those with a lead on safeguarding and our policies please click below.